binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 These seem like bold claims.

-Also worth considering is how Microsofts new virtualization-based security also relies on UEFI Secure Boot, which has been proven [insecure](http://www.itworld.com/article/2707547/endpoint-protection/researchers-demo-exploits-that-bypass-windows-8-secure-boot.html).
+Also consider that Microsoft's new virtualization-based security also relies on UEFI Secure Boot, which has been proven [insecure](http://www.itworld.com/article/2707547/endpoint-protection/researchers-demo-exploits-that-bypass-windows-8-secure-boot.html).

 ##### Linux

 **Containers** help to provide some form of isolation which allows you to only have the user accounts do what is necessary for the application.

 I usually use a **deployment tool that also changes the permissions** and ownership of the files involved with the running web application to a single system user, so unprivileged users can not access the web applications files at all.
-The [deployment script](https://github.com/binarymist/DeploymentTool) is executed over SSH in a remote shell, enabling only specific commands on the server to run and a very limited set of users have access to the machine.
-If you are using Linux or Docker Containers then you can reduce this even more if it has not already.
+The [deployment script](https://github.com/binarymist/DeploymentTool) is executed over SSH in a remote shell, enabling only specific commands on the server to run, and a very limited set of users have access to the machine.
+If you are using Linux or Docker Containers then you can reduce these vectors even more if you haven't already.

-One of the beauties of GNU/Linux is that you can have as much or little security as you decide.
+One of the appeals of GNU/Linux is that you can choose as much or little security as you desire.
 No one has made that decision for you already and locked you out of the source.
-You are not feed lies like all of the closed source OS vendors who are trying to pimp their latest money spinning products.
-GNU/Linux is a dirty little secret that requires no marketing hype.
-It provides complete control if you want it.
+GNU/Linux is a beloved secret that requires no marketing hype and it provides complete control if you so choose.
 If you do not know what you want, then someone else will probably take that control from you.
 It is just a matter of time if it hasn't happened already.

 #### Least Privilege {#web-applications-countermeasures-management-of-application-secrets-least-privilege}
 ![](images/ThreatTags/PreventionEASY.png)

-An application should have the least privileges possible in order to carry out what it needs to do.
+An application should have the least privilege necessary in order to carry out what it needs to do.
 Consider creating accounts for each trust distinction.
-For example, where you only need to read from a data store, create that connection with a users credentials that is only allowed to read, do the same for other privileges.
+For example, where you only need to read from a data store, create that connection with a user's credentials that is only allowed to read, and do the same for other privileges.
 This way the attack surface is minimised.
-Adhering to the principle of least privilege, also consider removing table access completely from the application and only provide permissions to the application to run stored queries.
-This way if/when an attacker is able to compromise the machine and retrieve the password for an action on the data-store, they will not be able to do a lot anyway.
+Adhering to the principle of least privilege, also consider removing table access completely from the application, and only provide permissions to the application to run stored queries.
+That way, if/when an attacker is able to compromise the machine, and retrieve the password for an action on the datastore, they will not be able to do much with it.

 #### Location
 ![](images/ThreatTags/PreventionEASY.png)

-Put your services like data-stores on network segments that are as [sheltered](#network-countermeasures-lack-of-segmentation) as possible and only contain similar services.
+Put your services such as datastores on network segments that are as [sheltered](#network-countermeasures-lack-of-segmentation) as possible, and only contain similar services.

-Maintain as few user accounts on the servers in question as possible and with the least privileges as possible.
+Maintain as few user accounts as possible on the servers in question and with the least privilege possible.

 #### Datastore Compromise {#web-applications-countermeasures-data-store-compromise}
 ![](images/ThreatTags/PreventionEASY.png)

-As part of your defence in depth strategy, you should expect that your data-store is going to get stolen, but hope that it does not.
-You should be thinking about what assets within the data-store are sensitive?
-How are you going to stop an attacker that has gained access to the data-store make sense of the sensitive data?
+As part of your defence in depth strategy, you should expect that your datastore is going to be stolen, but hope that it does not.
+You should be thinking about what assets within the datastore are sensitive.
+How are you going to prevent an attacker that has gained access to the datastore from making sense of the sensitive data?

-As part of developing the application that uses the data-store, a strategy needs to be developed and implemented so business can carry on as usual when this happens.
-For example, when your detection mechanisms realise that someone unauthorised has been on the machine(s) that hosts your data-store, as well as the usual alerts being fired off to the people that are going to investigate and audit, your application should take some automatic measures like:
+As part of developing the application that uses the datastore, a strategy needs to be developed and implemented so business can carry on as usual when this happens.
+For example, when your detection mechanisms realise that someone unauthorised has been on the systems that host your datastore, and alerts have been fired off to the people that are going to investigate and audit, your application should take some automatic measures such as:

 * All following logins should be instructed to change passwords

-If you follow the recommendations below, data-store theft alone will be an inconvenience, but not a disaster.
+If you follow the recommendations below, datastore theft alone will be an inconvenience, but not a disaster.

 Consider what sensitive information you really need to store, also consider using the following key derivation functions (KDFs) for all sensitive data, not just passwords.
 It is good to continue to [remind your customers](https://speakerdeck.com/binarymist/passwords-lol) to always use unique passwords.
 Passwords that are made up with a combination of alphanumeric, upper-case, lower-case and special characters.
 It is also worth considering pushing the use of high quality password vaults.
 Do not limit password lengths.
 Encourage the use of long passwords.